imvu/bluesteel/README.md

     If the command output is something different than the previous two types (text and vertical_bars), BlueSteel will mark the output as an unknown type and will show the output as it is in the result page.

+### How to use PostgreSQL database in BlueSteel (optional)###

+*Using PostgreSQL will help BlueSteel handle better multiple requests at the same time.
+SQLite will perform worst in that scenario*

+- Go to [http://postgresapp.com](http://postgresapp.com) and download the app.
+- Install it! (in OS X means to move it to the Applications folder)
+- Locate `pg_config` binary.
+It should live inside: `/Applications/Postgres.app/Contents/Versions/9.5/bin/`
+- add that path to $PATH environment variable with: `PATH=$PATH:/Applications/Postgres.app/Contents/Versions/9.5/bin/`
+- (Linux only) install postgres development package: `sudo apt-get install libpq-dev python-dev`
+- Install psycopg2 with: `sudo pip install psycopg2==2.6.2`
+- Open a PostgreSQL shell.
+    * in macOS you can open the Postgres App shell through the icon.
+    * in Linux you can execute:
+        * `sudo su - postgres`
+        * `psql -d postgres`
+- Execute command: `CREATE DATABASE bluesteeldb;`
+- Execute command: `CREATE USER bluesteeluser;`
+- Execute command: `GRANT ALL PRIVILEGES ON DATABASE bluesteeldb TO bluesteeluser;`
+- Execute command: `ALTER USER bluesteeluser CREATEDB;`
+- Execute command: `ALTER USER bluesteeluser WITH PASSWORD 'pass';`
+- Execute command: `SET effective_cache_size TO '1000 MB';`
+- Modify the values of the previous commands as you need.
+- Modify Django settings files to use this DB instead of SQLite.
+- Execute command: `./manage.py migrate`

 ## Contributing ##